-The performance of the line echo canceller MUST comply with either ITU G.165 [18] and G.168 [19].
+The performance of the line echo canceller MUST comply with either ITU G.165 or ITU G.168.

 During periods when only the remote talker is speaking, the local echo canceller SHOULD either inject comfort noise or allow some noise to pass through to the remote talker, so that a "dead-line" is not perceived.
 However, if local voice activity detection (VAD) is enabled, either the noise injection SHOULD be disabled, or the echo canceller SHOULD communicate its state with the VAD, in order for the VAD to not estimate the injected noise mistakenly as the true background noise.